In what techniques do you usually work and what materials do you use?

 Since I create more than one line of work, I’m afraid this will be a long answer!
 I have for a long time maintained both a sculptural and a functional line of ceramic objects.

 My sculptural work incorporates handbuilt and slip cast components; found objects, and constructed objects of various materials (most often wood).
 Through hand building and slip-casting, the clay form is developed.
 I then use underglazes, engobes and China Paints to decorate the work.

 My functional line of objects varies in terms of techniques all the time.
-I will sometimes throw porcelain, or hand build dark mid temperature clays, or slipcast forms.
-This is a process for me in which I aim to simply have fun, explore technique, and ideally constantly evolve.
+I will sometimes throw porcelain or hand build dark mid temperature clays or slip cast forms.
+This is a process for me in which I aim to have fun simply, explore technique, and ideally constantly evolve.
 I love throwing with porcelain (Southern Ice in particular).
-My aesthetic leans towards more crisp bright white objects with a bit of color added through glaze or underglazes.
-Lately I’ve been developing a body of work that is inspired by my young son.
+My aesthetic leans towards more crisp, bright white objects with a bit of color added to glaze or underglazes.
+Lately, I’ve been developing a body of work that is inspired by my young son.
 I’ve been stamping and drawing (scraffito) a lot of cute imagery on my work.
 Surprisingly this work has been incredibly rewarding in that it simply brings joy and smiles to me as I make it, and to those that use it.